maginetv/exconf/README.md

 and *services* folders.
 Variables inside other variables will be replaced in recursive manner until all string templates are resolved.

-When you call *execute* or *templates* command, the CLI will generate a temporary folder locally and copy all the templates defined in the *templates* folder for your specific *template_type* that is defined for the service and environment.
+When you call *execute* or *template* command, the CLI will generate a temporary folder locally and copy all the templates defined in the *templates* folder for your specific *template_type* that is defined for the service and environment.
 These templates will be resolved and all found string variables replaced by the recursively resolved variables as described above.